- Players and Equipment

 Some play that a player who has five or more doubles can show them before play begins and ask for a new deal.
 All players then return their tiles and the shuffle and deal are repeated.
 Some players allow a redeal to be demanded with only four doubles; most do not allow any redeals.

 There are various rules when the scores are equal in a blocked game.
 Some play that the side that played first wins; some play that the side (if any) with more unplayed tiles wins (their average number of pips per tile is lower).
+Some play that the team that played the last tile loses.
 Some do not count the score and repeat the shuffle and deal.